Guide to Health Care Services in Mexico

 When you first arrive to live in Mexico, you are likely to encounter a settling-in period in regard to your general health.
 Here are some pointers and links that may be helpful:

-Getting Used to Higher Altitudes in Mexico: If you are not used to living at high altitude, and go to live in Mexico City, Guadalajara or one of Mexico’s colonial cities, it will take some time to adjust to the thinner air.
+Getting Used to Higher Elevations in Mexico: If you are not used to living at high elevation, and go to live in Mexico City, Guadalajara or one of Mexico’s colonial cities, it will take some time to adjust to the thinner air.
 It’s quite normal to feel more tired than usual, and you might also experience some headaches as your body adjusts to its new environment.
-Read the Blog, Breathing Easy in Mexico, for more details.
+Read our article, Breathing Easy in Mexico, for more details.

 Getting Used to the Food and Drink: It may take you a while to adjust to the local food and drink in Mexico.
 Depending on what type of foods you are accustomed to eating, you may experience some intestinal discomfort, diarrhea, etc. as your regular diet changes and your body becomes accustomed to Mexican food.